-However, they will also a lot of 6x combos in their range and capable opponents will be aware of this and look to check-raise paired board quite a bit.
+However, they will also have a lot of 6x combos in their range and capable opponents will be aware of this and look to check-raise paired board quite a bit.
 So checking back of one the weaker suited Jx our range actually makes some sense here.
-We can keep the pot small and look to ‘bluff catch’ on later streets if our opponents decide to bluff the turn which they may do after we check flop and show some weakness.
+We can keep the pot small and look to ‘bluff catch’ on later streets if our opponents decide to bluff the turn which they may do after we check the flop and show some weakness.

 So in poker, we need to balance our range as much as we can in a variety of situations.
 It’s easy to be lazy and say ‘ oh this guy in the big blind is a fish, I will just bet my weak middle pair ’ that kind of mentality will only take you so far in the game in 2019.
 As players and even to a certain extent ‘fish’ continue to soak in educational content like this, it’s imperative to keep improving your game and a large part of that will be knowing when to mix up your strategies appropriately to crush your opponents.